IDS6145-Fall2019/assignment1-br492133/README.md

 # Part 1: Designing a Model - Subway System
+Subway transportation is incredibly important for many metroplitian areas.
+It is magnitudes of order more effective for traffic mitigation than individuals using cars in their commutes, and so making sure existing subways queue efficiently is certianly a worthy priority for city planners.
 (remove: States your motivation clearly: why is it important / interesting to solve this problem?)

 (remove: Add real-world examples, if any)